Skip to main content

 You can increase your hotel’s ADR by raising your room rates.
 However, simply increasing room prices isn’t always the only, or best, option.

-It’s unlikely your ADR will remain steady through a month or year, as there are many factors that can influence it.
-It’s important to understand all the potential impacts on ADR so you can know how to respond.
+It’s unlikely your hotel ADR will remain steady through a month or year, as there are many factors that can influence it.
+It’s important to understand all the potential impacts on your average daily rate so you can know how to respond.

 Some KPIs that will tell you more about how you can optimise ADR include: